 We're just down the road to the Kennebec River, Lake George Regional Park & Sibley Pond for excellent trout and bass fishing.
 Bait is sold right in town and you can get a fishing license here at the campground.
 Maine has the largest wild native brook trout population in the country and more miles of native trout water than any other state in the country.
 The Rapid River has some of the largest wild river brook trout found anywhere south of Labrador.
 Maine is the only state outside of Alaska with landlocked Arctic Charr and leads the country with 160 water managed for landlocked salmon.
-There is FREE fishing in the state of Maine every year in June over Father's Day weekend.
+There is FREE fishing in the state of Maine every year.
+May 31 and June 1, 2014.